tokenring-ai/browser-agent-storage/README.md

 Checkpoints are stored in localStorage under the key: `{prefix}checkpoints`

 Each checkpoint contains:
-- `id`: Unique identifier generated from agentId and timestamp
+- `id`: Unique identifier generated using UUID
 - `agentId`: The agent identifier
 - `name`: Checkpoint name
 - `config`: Agent configuration at checkpoint time